What is Rolling Admission?

 Visiting the campus is just one way of demonstrating interest, which we've discussed before.
 "The more interest you show in the school, the more likely you are to get in," Lazowski said.
 "Schools are going to take chances on students who come to visit."

-Search for Schools with Rolling Admissions
+Search for Schools With Rolling Admissions

-Now that you know all about rolling admission, it's time to use Appily to build and manage your college list.
-Maybe you need to add a few more schools, or you're just starting.
+Now that you know all about rolling admission, you can use Appily to build and manage your college list.
+Maybe you need to add a few more schools, or you're just starting the list-building process.
+No matter where you are in your journey, we’re here to help make your college search and selection process as successful as possible.